619lyz/rokae_joint_reader/README.md

 # ROKAE Joint Reader

-A lightweight read-only utility for checking current joint angles from multiple ROKAE robot controllers.
+A lightweight read-only utility for checking current joint angles from multiple ROKAE robot controllers

 The tool provides both a Python CLI and a small Tkinter GUI.
 It connects through the ROKAE Python SDK, reads joint positions and basic controller state, and prints the result in degrees and radians.